Trans-Neptunian objects found in the first four years of the Dark Energy Survey: Sub-threshold confirmation

 For visual inspection, we also combine the individual exposures' images of the putative TNO using inverse-variance weighting:

 where $\mathbf{Img}_{\mu,b}$ is a $50 \times 50$ pixel image cutout centered on the detection at exposure $\mu$.

-To compute the \emph{total significance}, we combine all detections in the $griz$ bands, by first transforming all $giz$ fluxes into an $r$ band flux, assuming a nominal colors: $g - r = 0.75$, $r - i = 0.25$ and $r - z = 0.5$ \citep{Ofek2012,Pike2017}.
+To compute the \emph{total significance}, we combine all detections in the $griz$ bands, by first transforming all $giz$ fluxes into an $r$ band flux, assuming nominal colors corresponding to the bimodality break for Centaurs : $g - r = 0.75$, $r - i = 0.25$ and $r - z = 0.5$ \citep{Ofek2012,Pike2017}.
 To confirm an orbit, we only use the images in which there is no detection in the Final Cut catalog.
 We define the ``sub-threshold significance'' (\texttt{STS}) to be the value of $\mathcal{S}_b$ from Equation~(\ref{eq:signif}) evaluated only on these non-detection images.
 Spuriously linked detections cannot contribute to this total significance.
 Non-detection images taken within 1 hour of a detection are omitted from this summation, so that a spuriously linked asteroid (or image defect) cannot recur in a non-detection image and contaminate the \texttt{STS}.
 In other words, we want the \texttt{STS} to be statistically independent of the detections in the absence of a true TNO.

 Figure \ref{im:snapshot_real} shows an example of a real TNO that passes this test.
 Figure \ref{im:snapshot_false} shows a spurious linkage.

 In addition to the value of $\mathtt{STS}$, we also vet all 424 candidates passing the basic parametric cuts of Section~\ref{sec:reliab} by visually inspecting postage stamps of all images of the putative orbit.
 We also view the summed $griz$ images (following Equation \ref{eq:summed} and using the nominal colors) created both using all the images, and the image created from just the non-detection images.
 Each candidate received a score of \texttt{R} (real), \texttt{F} (false) or \texttt{M} (maybe, corresponding to an unsure classification) independently by three of the authors (PB, GB, and MS).
 In every case, at least two graders agree, and we accept the majority classification.
 The visual inspection also identifies non-detection images in which the \texttt{STS} calculation is being contaminated by any static sky object or unmasked defect that sneaked past the cuts on coadd flux described above.
 For these cases we recalculate the \texttt{STS} after purging this defective exposure.
 Note that the grading was done while blind to the orbital elements of the detection.